Capital raises $9M for its AI-based ‘capital as a service’ funding platform for startups – TechCrunch

 He said that thousands have tapped the Machine for insights, which are free to get (indeed the data is helpful for the Capital Machine regardless as it continues to learn more about businesses each time it gets used).
 But in practice, the pool of those taking loans is smaller and typically splits 50/50 between those that are taking Capital debt to meet all of their funding requirements, and those that are taking it in combination with other kinds of financing, including equity funding.

+It’s an interesting idea to bring in punters by offering free insights into how your startup is doing as a business, although it also raises some questions.
+How does Capital ensure the system is not biased towards favouring too many investments, since funding after all is how it makes money the business, even of those companies that might not have great prospects as they grow.
+And how does it account for the other kind of health typically talked about at companies, around the culture and how well it’s being led?
+As we have seen before, sometimes a company can optimise for growth, but other problems like toxic work culture, regulatory issues or other conditions are their downfall.

+Given that it’s still early days for Capital, it’s still too early to tell how these questions and possible issues might play themselves out.
+Silverberg notes that it’s “selective” in where it ultimately allocates capital, so the implication is that its leaps are calculated.

-It is somewhat ironic that Jurvetson — who eschewed making deals for internet and enterprise companies while at DFJ — would now be backing a SaaS company essentially offering a B2B service.
+Meanwhile, it is somewhat ironic that Jurvetson — who eschewed making deals for internet and enterprise companies while at DFJ — would now be backing a SaaS company essentially offering a B2B service.

 But notwithstanding that he knows and seems to really like Silverberg — “We know each other and there is a high degree of trust there,” he said.
 “It’s a deep business relationship.” — he also through his years of investing also saw the disparities of the model, and decided it was time to back an alternative.